Logo Voyage

 The town centers of most municipalities have narrow streets arranged in a grid layout, and are walkable.

-Buses ply the heavily traveled JASA, while the minor roads leading to the town centers are served by jeepneys.
+Buses ply the heavily traveled JASA, which bypasses all the town centers, while the minor roads leading to them are served by jeepneys and tricycles.

 See